frame-network/frame-docs/pages/tools_integrations/faucets.md

 - https://sepoliafaucet.com/
 - https://sepolia-faucet.pk910.de/

-Once you've received your Sepolia Ether, you can bridge it to Frame using our [native bridge](https://www.frame.xyz/bridge).
+Once you've received your Sepolia Ether, you can bridge it to Frame using our [native bridge](https://www.frame.xyz/bridge) or [SuperBridge](https://frame-testnet.testnets.superbridge.app).